ntgadomski/Data-Mining-Project-2/README.md

 our group had to filter each review from their ratings of high, medium, and low.
 Once the CSV was properly filtered and loaded into the spyder IDE then our group proceeded to implement the various types of algorithms provided by sklearn which were Decision Tree, K-NN, Keras, and Naive Bayes.
-After the aglorithms were implemented the results of the variations and training variations between each individual word within the reviews were graphed.
+After the aglorithms were implemented the results of the validations and training validations between each individual word within the reviews were graphed.